 I’ve been involved in policy-oriented discussion on the geopolitics of technology in US-China relations with CSIS-Chey Institute (on semiconductor export controls, supply chains and modularity), National Bureau of Asian Research and Perry World House at the University of Pennsylvania, among others.

 My research and teaching projects focus on the intersection of China, global value chains, and emerging and foundational technologies, especially in information-communication technologies (5G mobile telecommunications, software and semiconductors), Chinese industrial and technology policies, and US-China relations.
 Several of my current projects (with many fabulous co-authors) examines the ‘stack’ of modular technologies across many ICT sectors.
-We are developing new concepts in organizational theory and strategic management — Massive Modular Ecosystems — which we believe best characterizes unique organizational features of ALL digital technologies and can help anticipate their emergent organizational evolution with implications for national security, antitrust and other regulation and national development.
+We are developing new concepts in organizational theory and strategic management — Massive Modular Ecosystems — which we believe best characterizes unique organizational features of all is digital technologies and can help anticipate their emergent organizational evolution with implications for national security, antitrust and other regulation and national development.
 Among other topics, we are examining: the deepening of country-level and firm-level technological specialization and integration; the changing roles of Chinese firms and their inter-firm linkages in this ecosystem; the redundancies, substitutability, vulnerabilities and chokepoints in GVCs for the US, China and other countries; the implications for industrial and technology policies and for decoupling as a rules-based globalization is up-ended and the foreign policy and security implications of these technological changes.
 My research projects are spread over several distinct but overlapping areas:

 2) a study of technological evolution of mobile application processors (CPUs), which tracks the ‘encapsulation’ of mobile functionality into digital apps processors, using data on ~10,000 phones (with Daria Taglioni @World Bank, Tim Sturgeon @MIT, Eric Thun @Oxford)